Mimerel/go-exporter-prometheus-z-way/README.md

 - systemData
 - zway

-// device types you which to create metrics for
+// device types you wish to create metrics for
 // the types are those used in the z-wave.me interface to name the devices
 device_Types:
 - plug